pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 ```

-Although you create the intended model of your infrastructure with an imperative language, our engine definitely
+Although you create the intended model of your infrastructure with an imperative language, the engine definitely
 processes this in a declarative way.

 ### Providers

 The above examples hopefully made clear that the Pulumi engine calculates a set of actions to declaratively bring
 the actual state in sync with your intended model.
-But our engine is not the component which knows how to
+But the engine is not the component which knows how to
 talk to all the different APIs of cloud and tool vendors.
-That's the role of the providers.
+That's the role of the provider.

 The engine and the provider processes are connected with a gRPC connection.
 This is similar to the connection
 between the language host and the engine, with the only difference of which requests are sent.
 The API
 that providers expose are of a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) nature:

 * Create: create a new resource
-* Check: read information of an existing resource
+* Read: read information of an existing resource
 * Update: update an existing resource with modified information
 * Delete: delete an existing resource when no longer needed